 © Gunnar Klack.
 Type of license: CC BY-SA 4.0.

-The Technical University of Berlin (TU) is one of Germany’s largest universities of Technology.
-TU has a full range of programs from engineering and natural sciences as well as a well-renowned faculty of the humanities which holds top institutions such as the Center for Research on Antisemitism and the Center of Gender Studies.
-TU Berlin is a member of TU9, an incorporated society of the largest and most notable German institutes of technology, was awarded a “University of Excellence” for the first time in 2019 (as part of the Berlin University Alliance, along with the Free University and Humboldt University).
+The Technische Universität Berlin (TU) is one of the largest technical universities in Germany.
+The TU offers a full range of engineering and science programmes, as well as a renowned faculty of humanities, which includes top institutions such as the Centre for Research on Anti-Semitism and the Centre for Gender Studies.
+TU Berlin is a member of TU9, an association of Germany's largest and most prestigious technical universities, and was awarded the title of "University of Excellence" for the first time in 2019 (as part of the Berlin University Alliance, together with Freie Universität and Humboldt Universität).

 Universities from English-speaking countries with campuses in Germany

-There are now a number of (private) universities from abroad that operate a campus in Germany and award foreign degrees there.
+There are now a number of foreign (private) universities that have a campus in Germany and award foreign degrees.
 Here are some of them:

 Arden University is a private teaching university based in the UK.
 Arden offers a variety of bachelor’s and master’s programs with blended online distance learning options.
 They have study centers across the UK and one in Berlin as well.
 They offer degrees in various topics from data analytics to finance, and psychology.